yahoo/elide-doc/pages/guide/01-start.md

 ## Modifying Data

 Notice that, when we created it, we did not set any of the attributes of our new product record.
-Unfortunately for our users this leaves the meaning of our elide-demo product ambiguous.
-What does it do, why should they use it?
 Updating our data to help our users is just as easy as it is to add new data.
 Let’s update our bean with the following cURL call.

 {% include code_example example="01-data-update" %}